26

 As more and more women participated in sporting competitions, they established themselves as public figures.
 Take tennis player Suzanne Lenglen (1899-1938), who won the prestigious Wimbledon tournament in 1919.
 At the height of her career in the early 1900s, the woman referred to by the French as ‘La Divine’ (‘The Goddess’) became the first international tennis star and was featured on the front page of many of the newspapers at that time.
 Fashion designers quickly saw these new celebrities as a way of promoting their ready-to-wear lines.
 Embodying youth and a new kind of dynamism, Suzanne Lenglen drew the attention of Jean Patou, who designed a white dress for the champion in 1919.

-The dress took the world by storm with its particularly short cut and made a lasting impression with its pleated fabric that gave the sportswoman an elegant appearance, which earned her game the term ‘dancing’.
+The dress took the world by storm with its particular shortcut and made a lasting impression with its pleated fabric that gave the athlete an elegant appearance, which earned her game the term ‘dancing’.
 Emblematic of today’s tennis outfits for women, this short, pleated garment became popular with all the tennis players of the 1920s, making La Divine a veritable fashion icon before her time.
-In the years that followed, many fashion houses created outfits for sportswomen and sportsmen and launched new ready-to-wear lines dedicated to sport.
+In the years that followed, many fashion houses created outfits for male and female athletes and launched new ready-to-wear lines dedicated to sport.

 In 1923, for instance, Jeanne Lanvin designed her famous ‘Yvette’ dress in reference to tennis champion Yvonne Bourgeois, while Jean Patou designed the ensembles worn by Suzanne Lenglen during her public appearances in 1925.
 Some athletes even launched their own brands, such as tennis player René Lacoste, who marketed the famous Lacoste polo shirt in 1933 after cutting the sleeves off one of his shirts during a match.
 The term ‘sportswear’ was first coined by the French press in 1928.

-When fashion designers collaborate with sport equipment manufacturers: the Yohji Yamamoto x Adidas Fall/Winter 2001-2002 collection
+When fashion designers collaborate with sports equipment manufacturers

 In 1995, Puma and Xuly.Bët launched the first collaboration between an equipment manufacturer and a fashion house.
 Then, it was designer Yohji Yamamoto who drew his inspiration from Adidas’ iconic white stripes for his Fall/Winter 2001-2002 collection.
-Featured on backpacks, jackets, dresses and trousers, the three lines inspired the Japanese designer to create elegant and trendy workout outfits to pair with trainers and to be worn in the street or at a dinner party.
+Featured on backpacks, jackets, dresses and trousers, the three lines inspired the Japanese designer to create elegant and trendy workout outfits.
+Paired with trainers, they can be worn in the street or at a dinner party.
 “The world of sport and its technology seek practicality and functionality, attempting to reduce excess, while fashion is seeking the opposite.
-What interested me was flirting with a world that was supposedly incompatible with fashion”, the designer told the French newspaper Libération at the time.
+What interested me was flirting with a world that was supposedly incompatible with fashion,” the designer told the French newspaper Libération.

-This first collaboration gave rise to the Y-3 brand, a fusion between Yohji Yamamoto and Adidas, whose success reflects a growing interest in sports brands, such as Nike, StanSmith, Converse, Van’s… The accessories and clothing offered by these labels abound in the fashion culture of the 2000s, making their trainers, joggers, sweatshirts and caps part of everyday life.
+This first collaboration gave rise to the brand Y-3, a fusion between Yohji Yamamoto and Adidas.
+Its success reflects a growing interest in sports brands, such as Nike, StanSmith, Converse, Van’s… Their accessories and clothing abound in the fashion culture of the 2000s, making their trainers, joggers, sweatshirts and caps part of everyday life.

 The sportswear trend: the iconic Juicy Couture tracksuit

 As the sportswear trend spread in the 2000s, some pieces gradually became iconic, like the flashy Juicy Couture tracksuit.
-The ensemble was cherished by the most famous it-girls at the time, such as Britney Spears, Lindsay Lohan and, of course, Paris Hilton, who wore it every time she went out and collected the outfit in every color.
-As hip-hop became the number one music genre by the end of the 20th and beginning of 21st centuries, the tracksuits worn by rappers were extracted from the music scene to become an ultra-trendy look.
-The American group Run-DMC sang My Adidas in 1986, rapper Nelly dedicated one of his songs to his pair of Nike Air Force 1 in 2002, while Frank Ocean mentioned the social symbolism of Nike trainers in his 2016 song.
+The ensemble was cherished by the most famous it-girls at the time.
+One can remember Britney Spears, Lindsay Lohan and, of course, Paris Hilton.
+The latter wore it every time she went out and collected it in every color.
+As hip-hop became the number one music genre by the end of the 20th and beginning of the 21st centuries, the tracksuits worn by rappers were extracted from the music scene to become an ultra-trendy look.
+The American band Run-DMC sang My Adidas in 1986, rapper Nelly dedicated one of his songs to his pair of Nike Air Force 1 in 2002, while Frank Ocean mentioned the social symbolism of Nike trainers in his 2016 song.

-Against this backdrop, the Juicy Couture tracksuit became the favorite fashion outfit worn by celebrities, and had been revamped by designers such as Sonia Rykiel, Hermès and Kenzo in their ready-to-wear collections.
+Against this backdrop, the Juicy Couture tracksuit became a favorite among celebrities.
+Its design has been revamped by designers like Sonia Rykiel, Hermès and Kenzo in their ready-to-wear collections.
 In the same way that streetwear became sportswear in the mid-19th century, it finally came full circle with sportswear becoming streetwear.

 Translation by Emma Naroumbo Armaing.